mkende/pmarkdown/README.md

 sudo yum install perl perl-App-cpanminus
 ```

-Then run the following:
+Then run the following to install `pmarkdown`:

 ```
 cpanm --notest App::pmarkdown
 ```

-### Installation from the Git source
+### Installation from the Git sources

 To install `pmarkdown` you need Perl (which is already installed on most Linux
-distribution) and you need the `cpanm` Perl package manager.
-You can usually get
+distributions) and you need the `cpanm` Perl package manager.
+You can usually
-both with one of these commands:
+get both with one of these commands:

 ```
 # On Debian, Ubuntu, Mint, etc.